 How to Attain Agile Transformation

 - Embracing the extent of the change.
-One of the biggest challenges during agile transformations is related to organizational culture, especially the misalignment between the daily requirements of jobs of people and agile ways of working, a lack of collaboration across units and levels, and employee resistance to changes.
-Agile transformations have the higher probability of success when they are embraced by comprehensive change-management processes and actions to co- create an agile-friendly mindsets and culture.
-These processes are expected to cover four main aspects – leaders and people within the organization align the behaviors and mindsets and behaviors required to move toward; they role-model the new behaviors and mindsets as well as hold each other accountable for the transformations; employers support their employees in their bid to develop new skills required of them to succeed in the future organization; and formal mechanisms are placed to support the changes, incentivizing and rewarding people to exhibit new behaviors.
+One of the biggest challenges during agile transformations is related to organizational aptitude and culture, especially the misalignment between the daily requirements of jobs of people and agile ways of working, a lack of collaboration across units and levels, and employee resistance to changes.
+Agile transformations have a higher probability of success when they are embraced by comprehensive change-management processes and actions to co-create an agile-friendly mindset and culture.
+These processes are expected to cover four main aspects – leaders and people within the organization align the behaviours and mindsets and behaviours required to move toward; they role-model the new behaviours and mindsets as well as hold each other accountable for the transformations; employers support their employees in their bid to develop new skills required of them to succeed in the future organization; and formal mechanisms are placed to support the changes, incentivizing and rewarding people to exhibit new behaviours.

 - Be conspicuous on the vision.
-Agile units that create a shared vision as well as purpose and align on the vision through actionable strategic guidance tend to excel than their counterparts.
+Agile units that create a shared vision as well as the purpose and align on the vision through actionable strategic guidance tend to excel over their counterparts.
 Most companies that are yet to start a transformation process are unable to create a meaningful or clearly communicated vision.
 To commence an agile transformation, it is essential to clearly articulate the expected benefits and how to measure the impact of the transformation.
 Then the top leadership collectively holds as well as supports the vision of the new organization.
 Proper communication of the vision will lead to the improvement in the employee performance management system as a ripple effect would happen from the top down.